XanaduAI/jet/docs/dev/guide.rst

   including any bug fixes, mention the issue numbers associated with the bugs.

-* Once you have submitted the pull request, the **test suite** will automatically run on CircleCI to ensure that all tests continue to pass.
+* Once you have submitted the pull request, the **test suite** will automatically run on `GitHub Actions <https://github.com/XanaduAI/jet/actions>`_ to ensure that all tests continue to pass.